CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 ** DNS server ** in a "P-A-P" structure

-In order to integrate DNS securely into a "P-A-P" structure, the structure shown in Figure 1, in which no direct connection between a client in the trusted network and a DNS server in the untrusted network (and vice versa) takes place.
+In order to integrate DNS securely into a "P-A-P" structure, the structure shown in Figure 1, in which there is no direct connection between a client in the trusted network and a DNS server in the untrusted network (and vice versa), can be used.
 Two separate DNS servers are used.

 The Advertising DNS server, which contains the externally available information, is located in a DMZ of the outer packet filter.
-It is set up as a primary DNS server for the domain of the trusted network and contains only the absolutely necessary information, for example:
+It is set up as a primary DNS server for the domain of the trusted network and contains only the essential information, for example:

 * Name and IP address of the external mail server (MX record)
 * Names and addresses of information servers that provide information to the public.
 In this case, a distinction must be made between the servers that are located in front of the Application Level Gateway (ALG) and those that are located behind the ALG.
 For the former, the address of the server itself must be entered, for the latter the address of the ALG.